somaij/portfolio-2021/content/blog/responsive-on-scroll-animations.md

 ## Now for responsive

-The cool thing about this setup is that you can assign multiple animations to a div.
+The cool thing about this setup is that you can assign multiple viewport state animations to a div.
 You can have a div like this:

 ```
 <div class="animation fade-left-desktop fade-up-mobile">